strongqa/docs.howitzer-framework.io/README.md

 **Driver** is a universal interface for test runners against various web browsers.
 All driver implementations can be divided into 2 categories:

 * **Headless testing** – a browser emulation without a GUI (very useful on CI servers, e.g. Bamboo, TeamCity, Jenkins, CircleCI, Travis, etc.)
-* **Real browser testing** - an integration with real browsers through extensions, plugins, ActiveX, etc. (for local and cloud based testing, like SauceLabs, Testingbot, BrowserStack).
+* **Real browser testing** - an integration with real browsers through extensions, plugins, ActiveX, etc. (for local and cloud-based testing, like SauceLabs, Testingbot, BrowserStack).

 Howitzer uses [Capybara](http://jnicklas.github.io/capybara/) for the driver management and configuration.
 All you need to do is to: